 Pilot Paper Machine Activities: Wet End Operations; Charge Demand; Retention; Dry End Operations, Dryer energy balance; Finished paper analysis; Advanced Paper Operation Strategies

-The registration fee includes tuition, training, materials, refreshment breaks, a certificate and a course banquet dinner.
+The registration fee is listed below and this includes tuition, training, materials, refreshment breaks, a certificate, social event and a course banquet dinner.
 Lodging is not included in the registration fee.
 The number of students in the course will be limited in size (to 42) for maximum effectiveness and registrations will be accepted in the order they are received.
 The registration fee cannot be refunded.
 A substitute participant can be sent for the same course if the initial registered student can not attend.
 Registrations and credit card payment can be completed through our online site, click register here..
-Contact Paula Harrod (919-515-3601) for availability of space less than one week before the course or for other registration questions.
+Contact Shannon Warchalowski at 1+770-209-7222 for any registration questions or for availability of space less than one week before the course.

 Sponsorship donations are available for the short course social events.
 This short course has an extremely high reputation and level of recognition in the paper and related industries.
 Your company could benefit from the recognition of the sponsorship on the cover of the short course notebook and highly visible signs of recognition/appreciation at the Course Dinner Banquet, the Course Lunches or the course Social Mixer.
 The cost of sponsorship for the Course Dinner Banquet is $2000, Course Lunches is $1000 and the Course Social Mixer is $500.
 Sponsorships can be purchased through the course registration section of this website (see above, REGISTER NOW).
 Any questions can be directed to Paula Harrod (919-515-3601).

 For answers to questions related to course content, please contact Dr. Richard Venditti (919.515.6185).
 For questions related to registration and payment, please contact Paula Harrod (919.515.3601).

 Past Participants Have Said…